 If you smoke, vape, or ingest marijuana occasionally or daily for recreational or medical reasons, you might worry about how this will affect your ability to get life insurance.
-As marijuana use becomes legalized and more common, insurance companies are changing the way they look at marijuana users.
+As marijuana use becomes more common, insurance companies are changing how they view marijuana users.

 Applicants who use marijuana can now be honest on their life insurance applications and get approval for coverage.
 For some people, there might be a higher premium, but this is often because of the risk of smoking in general.